Distributed Corruption Detection in Networks: Discussion and Open Problems

 \begin{quest} Provide sharp criteria in terms of expansion and the fractional size of the set $T$ for enabling corruption detection. \end{quest}

-To illustrate an example of such a result, consider the following argument.
-We say that an undirected graph $G$ is {\em $\delta$-connected} if for every two disjoint sets $A_1, A_2$ with $|A_1| \geq \delta n, | A_2 | \geq (1- 3 \delta) n$ there is at least one edge between $A_1$ and $A_2$.
-Note that the notion of connectedness is much weaker than expansion.
-In particular a graph $G$ can be $\delta$ connected, yet at the same time have $\delta n/2 $ isolated vertices.
+For a weak result in the desired direction, consider the following argument.
+We say that an undirected graph $G$ is \emph{$\delta$-connected} if for every two disjoint sets $A_1, A_2$ with $|A_1| \geq \delta n, | A_2 | \geq (1- 3 \delta) n$ there is at least one edge between $A_1$ and $A_2$.
+Note that the notion of $\delta$-connectedness is much weaker than expansion.
+In particular a graph $G$ can be $\delta$-connected, yet at the same time have $\delta n/2 $ isolated vertices, while any $\delta$-good expander must be connected.